civictechnologists/website/join.markdown

 * [Join the Discord](https://discord.gg/rBZZugJUC8): _Join our public chat server to meet others, get help, and shape the future of ACT._

 * Join a Local Organization: _Details coming soon!_

+_By participating in the Alliance of Civic Technologists, you agree to abide by our [Code of Conduct](/code-of-conduct)._